 - slowed brain function

-They may lead to long-term physical dependence and addiction.
-In 2009, an estimated 20 percent of Americans used a prescription medication for a non-medical reason (DHHS, 2009).
+It may lead to long-term physical dependence and addiction.
 The illegal use of prescription drugs has grown over the past few decades.
-This is partially because they have become more widely available and the focus of law enforcement has been on illicit drugs.
+This is partially because they have become more widely available.
+The focus of law enforcement has also been on illicit drugs.

-Public health experts usually break up drug abuse into four stages:
+Public health experts usually break up drug abuse into stages:

-In this stage, the person uses the drug with peers or for recreation.
+- In the experimental use stage, you use the drug with peers or for recreation.

-At this stage, the user changes his or her behavior and uses the drug to fix negative feelings.
+- In the regular use stage, you change your behavior and use the drug to fix negative feelings.

-At this point, the user is preoccupied with the drug and does not care about his or her life outside the drug use.
+- In the daily preoccupation, or risky use, stage, you’re preoccupied with the drug and don’t care about your life outside of your drug use.

-In the dependent stage, the user is not able to face his or her life without using the drug.
-Financial and personal problems increase.
-Legal problems occur because the user takes risks to obtain the drug that result in legal problems.
+- In the dependent stage, you’re unable to face your life without using the drug.
+Your financial and personal problems increase, and you may also take risks to obtain the drug that result in legal problems.

 - Addiction is complex but treatable.

-- There is no single treatment that works for everyone.
+- There’s no single treatment that works for everyone.

 - Treatment is readily available.

 - Treatment addresses your mental health.
-Your treatment needs are regularly evaluated to ensure your treatment is meeting the patient’s needs.
+Your treatment needs are regularly evaluated to ensure your treatment is meeting them.

-- Drug use is monitored during treatment because relapses can and do happen.
+- Drug use is monitored during your treatment because relapses can and do happen.

-Treatment programs should check for and monitor infectious diseases, while providing risk-education counseling.
-This encourages individuals to act responsibly so they don’t contract or spread the disease.
+Treatment programs should check for and monitor infectious diseases while providing risk-education counseling.
+This encourages you to act responsibly so you don’t contract or spread infectious diseases.